vitruv-tools/Maven-Build-Parent/readme.md

     - no: `../../org.eclipse.emf.ecore/model/Ecore.ecore#//EClassifier`
     - no: `platform:/resource/org.eclipse.emf.ecore/model/Ecore.ecore#//EClassifier`

+Examples for both kinds of files can be found in the EMF-Template repository.
+A small [genmodel](https://github.com/vitruv-tools/EMF-Template/blob/7ba1d2a49971e56cdf9e9cac3a5373c70db16777/modelextension/src/main/ecore/extended-model.genmodel) file shows the required tags and the use of `platform:/resource` URIs, while an [ecore](https://github.com/vitruv-tools/EMF-Template/blob/7ba1d2a49971e56cdf9e9cac3a5373c70db16777/modelextension/src/main/ecore/extended-model.ecore) file shows the use of namespace URIs.

 Sometimes it can be necessary to explicitly define a mapping between namespace URIs and `platform:/resource/` URIs for referenced meta-models.
 In this case, add the following to the `StandaloneSetup` definition in the `generate.mwe2` workflow file (replace the URIs as appropriate):

 ```